The English Statutes are a translation of the Dutch version of the Statutes which is legally binding

 4. The purpose of this association is:

 a.
-To provide a professional association for academics in the interdisciplinary field of Women’s and Gender Studies, Feminist Research and professionals that promote women’s rights, gender equality and diversity in Europe.
+To provide a professional association for academics in the interdisciplinary field of Women’s, Gender, Transgender, Sexuality, and Queer Studies, Feminist Research and professionals that promote women’s, sexual and LGBTQI rights, equality and diversity in Europe.

 b.
-To advance and disseminate the knowledge and experience from the field of Women’s and Gender Studies, Feminist Research, women’s rights, gender equality and diversity in Europe and beyond.
+To advance and disseminate the knowledge and experience from the field of Women’s, Gender, Transgender, Sexuality, and Queer Studies, Feminist Research, women’s, sexual and LGBTQI rights, equality and diversity in Europe and beyond.

 c.
-To develop and support international cooperation in Women’s and Gender Studies and Feminist Research in Europe and beyond.
+To develop and support international cooperation in Women’s, Gender, Transgender, Sexuality, and Queer Studies and Feminist Research in Europe and beyond.

 d.
-To support and sustain the institutionalization of Women’s and Gender Studies and Feminist Research.
+To support and sustain the institutionalization of Women’s, Gender, Transgender, Sexuality, Queer Studies and Feminist Research.

 e.
-To support the development of education and training programs in Women’s and Gender Studies, Feminist Research, women’s rights, gender equality, and diversity.
+To support the development of education and training programs in Women’s, Gender, Transgender, Sexuality, and Queer Studies, Feminist Research, women’s, sexual and LGBTQI rights, equality, and diversity.

 f.
-To strengthen the visibility of the field of Women’s and Gender Studies and Feminist Research vis-à-vis national, regional, and European funding agencies for research and education.
+To strengthen the visibility of the field of Women’s, Gender, Transgender, Sexuality, and Queer Studies and Feminist Research within national, regional, and European funding agencies for research and education.

 g.
-To foster exchange and cooperation between the academic community and women’s organisations, women’s documentation centers and libraries, policymakers and NGOs in the field of women’s rights, gender equality and diversity, and ambassadors for diversity in profit and non-profit organizations.
+To foster exchange and cooperation between the academic community and feminist, women’s, LGBTQI organisations, documentation centers and libraries, policymakers and NGOs, and ambassadors for women’s, sexual and LGBTQI rights, equality and diversity in profit and non-profit organizations.

 5. This association will try to reach its purpose through:

 a.
-Organizing an international academic conference on Women’s and Gender Studies and Feminist Research every three years.
+Organizing an international academic conference on feminist research every three years.

 b.
 Distributing a regular electronic or paper newsletter to its members.